Carter Kieboom Preview, Player Props: Nationals vs. Mets

-On Tuesday, Carter Kieboom (coming off going 0-for-3) and the Washington Nationals face the New York Mets, whose starting pitcher will be Jose Quintana.
-First pitch is at 7:05 PM ET.
+Carter Kieboom -- 0-for-4 in his last game -- will be in action for the Washington Nationals versus the New York Mets, with Jose Butto on the hill, on September 6 at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Marlins.

 Carter Kieboom Game Info & Props vs. the Mets